-Muskingum County Transportation Improvement District (MCTID) Accepting Bids for Eastpointe Slip Repair
+Muskingum County Transportation Improvement District (MCTID) Awards Contract for Eastpointe Slip Repair

 On Tuesday June 26, 2018, the Zanesville-Muskingum County Port Authority (ZMCPA) exercised an option and closed on the purchase of a 203 acre property located in Perry Township.